terraform-cisco-modules/terraform-intersight-iks/examples/ip_pool/README.md

-# K8s Network Policies
+# IP Pool

-This example create Kubernetes Network and System policies based on the information provided in the module.
+This example creates an IP Pool based on the information provided in the module.

 ## Usage